roalyr/CustomKeyboardEngine/README.md

 ## Layout Dynamic Reset

-Layouts are dynamically reloaded when changes are detected in the layout folders.
-This is done using file timestamps:
+Layouts are dynamically reloaded when initiating an input view or cycling layouts:

 1. **Language Layouts** are loaded from `layouts-language/`.
 2. **Service Layouts** are loaded from `layouts-service/`.

-If a layout file is updated or a new file is added, the keyboard will reload automatically on the next input method initialization.

 ---